opentargets/platform-etl-backend/README.md

 These notes refer to the Target step as rewritten in March 2021.
 If attempting to debug datasets completed before release 20.XX consult commits preceeding XXXXXX.

+#### Configuration

+- `hgnc-orthology-species` lists the species to include in Target orthologues.
+The order of this configuration list is __significant__ as it is used to determine the order in which entries appear in the front-end.
+Items earlier in the list are more closely related to homo sapiens than items further down the list.

 #### Inputs

 Inputs to the ETL are prepared by Platform Input Support (PIS).
 PIS does some minimal preprocessing, but it is possible